|| American Law Sources On-line|

 Nebraska Court Decisions

 Note—Opinions of the supreme court are published officially in Nebraska Reports (since 1860).
 Opinions of the court of appeals are published officially in Nebraska Appellate Reports (since 1992).
-A diagram of the state court system (including a summary of each court’s jurisdiction) is available on the web site of the National Center for State Courts.
+A diagram of the state court system (called a “Court Structure Chart” and including a summary of each court’s jurisdiction) is available on the web site of the National Center for State Courts.

 Nebraska Constitution and Legislation